 Finding the best gaming headset is essential.
-Speakers don’t offer the same level of immersion and let distractions hinder your game.
-Regular headphones can be sufficient, but serious players will prefer the added comfort, integrated microphone, and extravagant gaming aesthetics.
+Gaming speakers don’t offer the same level of immersion and let distractions hinder your game.
+Regular headphones can be sufficient, but serious players will prefer the added comfort, integrated microphone, wider soundstage, and extravagant gaming aesthetics.

-But not all gaming headphones are created equal.
-There are different factors to consider, and some do better than others in different departments.
-We have looked at price, value, audio quality, 3D space reproduction, comfort, compatibility, and design to separate the wheat from the chaff.
+However, not all gaming headphones are created equal.
+We looked at price, value, audio quality, 3D space reproduction, comfort, compatibility, and design to separate the wheat from the chaff.
 Our list of the best gaming headsets will include a variety of products for different needs.
 Let’s get started!

 1. Audeze Mobius

-Known for making some of the best headphones in the world, it is no surprise the Audeze Mobius gaming headset makes it to this list.
-It’s truly the best gaming headset you can get, with top-notch sound quality pumping out from its planar magnetic drivers that accurately reproduce audio across the frequency spectrum, without over emphasizing bass.
+Known for making some of the best headphones in the world, the Audeze Mobius gaming headset is pretty much the best gaming headset you can get.
+The headset offers top-notch sound quality pumping out from its planar magnetic drivers, which accurately reproduce audio across the frequency spectrum, without over emphasizing bass.

 Read also: Best noise-cancelling headphones

-Other factors that make this one of the best gaming headsets are comfort, thanks to its memory foam pads, a and super-flexible band.
+However this isn’t just one of the best gaming headset because of its raw audio performance.
+It’s very comfortable, with memory foam pads and a super-flexible band.
 The headset supports just about every connection method possible, whether that’s a 3.5mm jack, USB, or Bluetooth 5.0.
 Audeze also teamed up with Waves Nx to bring 3D audio to the Mobius.
 In addition to the 7.1 virtual surround sound the game supports, you can turn on 3D audio to simulate a speaker environment in your headphones.

-The Audeze Mobius won’t really come cheap at $399, but it’s an industry-favorite and that’s worth every penny if you value quality gaming audio.
+The Audeze Mobius headset don’t come cheap, but it’s an industry-favorite and that’s worth every penny if you value quality gaming audio.

 3. SteelSeries Arctis 1 Wireless